Environmental stress cracking: Styrene acrylonitrile susceptibility to ketone solvent

 A more specific example comes in the form of a piano key made from injection moulded styrene acrylonitrile (SAN).
 The key has a hook end which connects it to a metal spring, which causes the key to spring back into position after being struck.
 During assembly of the piano an adhesive was used, and excess adhesive which had spilled onto areas where it was not required was removed using a ketone solvent.
 Some vapour from this solvent condensed on the internal surface of the piano keys.
 Some time after this cleaning, fracture occurred at the junction where the hook end meets the spring.

 To determine the cause of the fracture, the SAN piano key was heated above its glass transition temperature for a short time.
 If there is residual stress within the polymer, the piece will shrink when held at such a temperature.
 Results showed that there was significant shrinkage, particularly at the hook end-spring junction.
 This indicates stress concentration, possibly the combination of residual stress from forming and the action of the spring.
 It was concluded that although there was residual stress, the fracture was due to a combination of the tensile stress from the spring action and the presence of the ketone solvent.

+Polymer formworks susceptibility to concrete paste

+Polymer formworks can suffer from sudden failures during casting, which are generally associated with the pressure exerted by the wet concrete on thin plastic formworks.
+Such failures can be substantially accelerated by the corrosive effects of the wet concrete paste, which has a pH of circa 13.
+Certain thermoplastics are more severely affected, especially those in amorphous form, such as PLA, PET and PC.
+This phenomenon is even more pronounced in 3D-printed polymer formworks, where there is a correlation between the environmental stress cracking mechanism and layer interface grooves, where stresses concentrate.